mfdorst/knowledge-base/ubuntu.md

 ```

 ## Install exa
+### Note: As of Ubuntu 23.04 this is no longer needed.
 Ubuntu's `exa` package does not include support for the `--git` flag, so we compile it ourselves.
 ```
 cargo install exa